kysondev/pulsenext/README.md

 phizy-stack add <module-name>
 ```

 Replace `<module-name>` with the name of the module you wish to add to your project.
-Some examples of modules include `auth`, `stripe`, `database`, etc. You can add as many modules as you need for your project.
+Some examples of modules include `auth`, `payment`, `database`, etc. You can add as many modules as you need for your project.

 ---